tquaife/bayesLC/README.md

 Options are:

 -d %f        set the correlation factor to %f<br>
--l %d        set the length for the conditional auto regressive model to %d
+-l %d        set the length for the conditional auto regressive model to %d<br>

--n %d        set the number of simulations to %d (the higher the better)
+-n %d        set the number of simulations to %d (the higher the better)<br>

--u           display this message
+-u           display this message<br>

 The format of the control file is a series of ascii text lines each specifying user defined input and output filenames.
 Anything after a # character is treated as a comment.